Groups of 10 people or more must book their visit at least seven days in advance.

 Groups must book exhibition tickets in advance.
 Please call +44 (0)20 7323 8181 or email email@example.com.

-Groups that have purchased exhibition tickets in advance do not need a separate booking to enter the Museum.
+A group with exhibition tickets purchased in advance does not need a separate booking to enter the Museum.

 Special group discounts